Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 19-request-limits/README.md

 - Each node has **6 vCPUs and 24GB of memory**.
 - If each container requests **1 vCPU and 2GB of memory**, the node can accommodate up to **6 containers**.
 - Even though memory is still available, **no more workloads can be scheduled because CPU is fully allocated**.
-- **Hyperthreading**
-  - If enabled 1 CPU is Vertual CPU.
-  - If not enabled 1 CPU is Physical CPU.

 ---